El-Farouk Khaki: Activism

 On April 30, 2007, Khaki won the New Democratic Party's nomination in Toronto Centre.
 Incumbent Bill Graham resigned necessitating a by-election held on March 17, 2008.
 The by-election was won by Bob Rae.

 Khaki was the 2009 parade grand marshal for Toronto's pride parade.

-In May 2009, The Toronto Unity Mosque / el-Tawhid Juma Circle was founded by Laury Silvers, a University of Toronto religious studies scholar, alongside Muslim gay-rights activists El-Farouk Khaki and Troy Jackson.
+In May 2009, The Toronto Unity Mosque / el-Tawhid Juma Circle was founded by Laury Silvers, a University of Toronto religious studies scholar, alongside Muslim gay-rights activists Imam El-Farouk Khaki and Troy Jackson.
 Unity Mosque/ETJC is a gender-equal, LGBT+ affirming, mosque.